Sawy89/xmax_gift/README.md

 and in order to respect some constraint (relative don't want to extract their sister, or husband, ...)
 Why not to do it in Python?

+We are Italian, so the mail text, and some specification are in italian :wink:

 ## Tutorial
 How to setup the program, and which file are needed.

 #### Mail